At Compton College, we are dedicated to ensuring your success by providing essential resources.

 - Wi-Fi Hotspots

 - Food Resources

-All resources and services are available on a first-come-first-served basis to students currently enrolled in fall 2020 classes at Compton College.
+All resources and services are available on a first-come-first-served basis to students currently enrolled in spring 2021 classes at Compton College.

 After submitting the form, please check your @compton.edu email regularly for an application status update and additional information.